 You can use this setting in 2 ways:

-Prevent users from running apps or extensions that request certain permissions that your organizational unit doesn’t allow.
+Prevent users from running extensions that request certain permissions that your organizational unit doesn’t allow.

 For details, see Block apps and extensions based on permissions.